yayaq1/yayaq1/README.md

 # 💫 About Me:
 🔭 I’m currently working on a Full Stack ERP System<br>👯 I’m looking to collaborate on Data Science / AI & Full stack projects<br>🤝 I’m looking for help with designing mockups and UI/UX, I tend to focus more on the backend 😁<br>🌱 I’m currently learning how to use Sveltekit to the fullest<br>💬 Ask me about all kinds of tech!
-I'm very passionate about it :)<br>⚡ Fun fact: I love designing robust, fault tolerant systems :D
+I'm very passionate about it :)<br>

 ## 🌐 Socials: